 BeGateway can export all information about the transaction into MS Excel file format.

 Flexible account activation and deactivation of a merchants and their online stores

 And finally, there is one more thing we would like to mention.
 We mean activation and deactivation of a merchant account and their online stores in the payment service provider processing system.

 Most processing systems offer only 2 statuses for the merchant’s account and their stores:

 - “Enabled”, i.e. all operations available in the processing system are allowed.

 - “Disabled” which in case of a store means that any transaction type for it is completely banned, and if the Internet merchant’s account is disabled, it’s impossible to enter the back office.

-The payment processing platform beGateway can restrict admission of new online store payments, but leave the opportunity to conduct refunds.
+The white label payment processing platform beGateway can restrict admission of new online store payments, but leave the opportunity to conduct refunds.
 Or ban any transaction types for the Internet merchant, but leave this option for the payment service provider staff.
 Or allow the online merchant to log in the back office only to get the relevant statistical information on the transactions, but ban doing anything else.